1. Ana Ng – They Might Be Giants

 I perceived Elastica to be a more

-Twickenham, and tapes guy and I once ran into her shopping with
+local concern.
+Lead singer Justine Frischmann grew up down the road, and tapes guy and I once ran into her shopping with

 her mother in Richmond.
 Tapes guy wasn't shy, so he introduced

 himself and informed her we were both fans, to which she responded with good grace.
+We then proceeded to creepily follow her back, at a distance, to her parents' house in Twickenham (not my idea).

 A couple of weeks before Blur released Parklife, Oasis unleashed their debut single, 'Supersonic'.
 Whereas Blur’s game changer shot straight to number one in the UK album charts, Oasis’s single only made it